Disco Chess vs The Woodpecker Method Book: Digital vs Analog Training

 What About the Chessable Version?

-The Woodpecker Method is also available as a Chessable course with the same 1,128 puzzles as the book, plus video explanations from GM Axel Smith and GM Hans Tikkanen.
-It uses MoveTrainer's card-based spaced repetition system rather than the original cycle-based approach.
+The woodpecker method is also available as a Chessable course with the same 1,128 puzzles as the book, plus video explanations from GM Axel Smith and GM Hans Tikkanen.
+It uses MoveTrainer's card-based spaced repetition system rather than a cycle-based approach.
 For a comparison of Chessable's approach vs. Disco Chess, see our Disco Chess vs Chessable article.

 What Disco Chess Offers